srImathE satakOpAya nama:

 Similar to nampiLLai‘s vyAkyAnam.

 - pala piRappAy – Many many births.
 He himself (who is absolutely knowledgable) says in gIthA 4.5 “bahUni” (many). vEdham which says truth as it is, says in purusha sUktham “bahudhA vijAyathE” (many births).
-AzhwArs who are blessed by bhagavAn with flawless knowledge say “pala piRappu“.
-He likes to present himself as such forms (instead of showing his supremacy) and does not feel guilty about it.
+AzhwArs who are blessed by bhagavAn with flawless knowledge say “pala piRappu” (many births).
+He likes to present himself in such forms (instead of showing his supremacy) and does not feel guilty about it.

-- muthalila kEdila – These qualities are eternal – they do not appear and disappear.
+- mudhalila kEdila – These qualities are eternal – they do not appear and disappear.

-- iRaiyOn – Only bhagavAn has the quality of mOksha pradhathvam (giving of liberation).
+- iRaiyOn – Only bhagavAn has the quality of mOksha pradhathvam (granting of liberation).
 Even in avathArams, that quality is preserved by him.

-- agaththanan – For his devotees (pANdavas for example), he will present himself as a humble messenger who ties the message envelope in his neck and goes to the destination.
+- agaththanan – For his devotees (pANdavas for example), he will present himself as a humble messenger who ties the envelope of message [on a palm leaf] around his neck and goes to the destination.

 - puRaththanan – For others (kauravas for example), even in such state of being so humble, they cannot approach/accept him.